- American Physical Society Sites

 Without improving students’ defenses, it is impossible for them to use their cognitive resources appropriately and excel in physics.
 Physics instructors should consider activities similar to the one we implemented that strive to create classrooms that are inclusive and equitable and give all students an opportunity to develop a solid grasp of physics.
 Last but not least, it is important to remember that the authenticity and credibility of the facilitator of the activity (e.g., instructor or teaching assistant) is extremely important for students to trust the message underlying the activity and benefit from it.

 Chandralekha Singh is a professor in the Department of Physics and Astronomy at the University of Pittsburgh.
-She is the past chair of the APS Forum on Education and is currently the President-Elect of the American Association of Physics Teachers.
+She is a former chair of the APS forum on Education and is currently the President-Elect of the American Association of Physics Teachers.

 Z. Hazari, R. Tai, and P. Sadler, “Gender differences in introductory university physics performance: The influence of high school physics preparation and affective factors,” Sci.
 Educ.
 91, 847 (2007).